 Of particular note, 14.0% of the people in the Horton Park neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, one of the unique characteristics of the Horton Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.
+In addition, the Horton Park neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.

 Also, neighborhoodScout's exclusive research revealed that 93.2% of the adult residents in the Horton Park neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.5% of the neighborhoods in America.